 4. Relish some mouth-watering Malnad cuisine

 A Malnad style breakfast would typically be your heartiest breakfast ever.
 Their breakfasts are also possibly the best of all 3 meals that you would have there.
 Kadabuor rice-coconut dumplings (no not idlis, a little more powdery, still as yummy) or some soul-pleasing neerd osawith coconut-tamarind chutney are your best bets.
-Neerdosatastes delicious with their chicken saaruas well, though this usually won’t be served for breakfast.
+Neerdosatastes are delicious with their chicken saaruas well, though this usually won’t be served for breakfast.
 Akki roti is another must-try staple.
 Among their curriesAlasande(black beans)kaalusaaru, chicken/mutton saaruandmenthi gravy is a must-try.
 Eating the home-cooked meals at the home-stays is your best and most delicious option.
 Restaurants are not in plenty but you can try the age-old Planter’s Court for a buffet, the recently trending Coffee Barn Cafe for a good cuppa& fast food and of course, Cafe Coffee Day is always an option.

 I hope my blog on travelling to Chikamangalur helps you plan your getaway to this wonderful place.